some-dray/cg_assessment/README.md

 ## Usage

-### Two-Column Format (Recommended)

-The tool supports both CSV and whitespace-separated two-column formats with **parallel scanning** for improved performance:
+The tool supports CSV format with **parallel scanning** for improved performance:

 ```bash
 # CSV format (best performance with parallel scanning)